-- (a) Initial assessment of the patient should include:- - (i) proper history and examination - (ii) appropriate investigation - (iii) proper diagnosis and/or diagnostic formulation - (iv) education and counselling - (b) Patients on benzodiazepines should be informed of the following:- - (i) Drugs are only part of the management plan; - (ii) Drug dependence is likely to occur with improper use; - (iii) Various adverse effects, which include impairment of the performance of skilled tasks and driving; - (iv) Interactions with drugs and alcohol are potentially dangerous. - (c) The lowest effective dose which can control the symptoms should be used. - (d) In general, initial prescription and/or dispensing of benzodiazepines should be kept to the minimum appropriate dosage and duration. - (e) For repeated and/or prolonged prescription, there should be a clearly documented management plan. - (f) If the duration of initial treatment is likely to be prolonged, the patient should be properly reassessed periodically.
+- (a) Initial assessment of the patient should include:- - (i) proper history and examination - (ii) appropriate investigation - (iii) proper diagnosis and/or diagnostic formulation - (iv) education and counselling - (b) Patients on benzodiazepines should be informed of the following:- - (i) Drugs are only part of the management plan; - (ii) Drug dependence is likely to occur with improper use; - (iii) Various adverse effects, which include impairment of the performance of skilled tasks and driving; - (iv) Interactions with drugs and alcohol are potentially dangerous. - (c) The lowest effective dose with therapeutic range which can control the symptoms should be used. - (d) In general, initial prescription and/or dispensing of benzodiazepines should be kept to the minimum appropriate dosage and duration. - (e) For repeated and/or prolonged prescription, there should be a properly documented management plan. - (f) If the duration of initial treatment is likely to be prolonged, the patient should be properly reassessed periodically.
 Alternative methods of therapy, if any, may be offered.
 In case of clinical problems which cannot be adequately dealt with, expert advice should be sought, or patients be referred to appropriate specialists or programmes. - (g) Benzodiazepines should be prescribed with caution especially to patients under 18 and the elderly in which cases the prescribing doctor should fully justify the use.
-Such justification should be documented. - (h) Caution should be exercised in the use of benzodiazepines in the treatment of major depression. - (i) Caution should be exercised in prescribing benzodiazepines for patients where there is a history or evidence of substance abuse (particularly alcohol or sedative-hypnotic drugs). - (j) Caution should be exercised in the use of benzodiazepines for bereavement-related problems.
-A tapering-off regime should be used to minimize benzodiazepine withdrawal symptoms.
+Such justification should be properly documented. - (h) Caution should be exercised in the use of benzodiazepines in the treatment of major depression.

-- (k) Simultaneous use of multiple benzodiazepines should be prescribed with caution and its justification should be documented. - (l) An adequate and proper medical record should be kept concerning the treatment provided to the patient. - (m) In addition the medical practitioner shall comply with all the provisions in the Dangerous Drugs Ordinance and Regulations.
+- (i) Caution should be exercised in prescribing benzodiazepines for patients where there is a history or evidence of alcohol abuse or substance misuse (particularly sedative-hypnotic drugs). - (j) Caution should be exercised in the use of benzodiazepines for bereavementrelated problems.
+A tapering-off regime should be used to minimize benzodiazepine withdrawal symptoms. - (k) Simultaneous use of multiple benzodiazepines should be prescribed with caution and its justification should be documented. - (1) The patient should be regularly monitored.
+An adequate and proper medical record should be kept concerning the treatment provided to the patient and the outcome. - (m) In addition, the medical practitioner shall comply with all the provisions in the Dangerous Drugs Ordinance and Regulations.